PROJECT AIM TRiO PROGRAM

 Tutoring: Tutorial services are available to help participants successfully pass their classes.

-Grant Aid: Supplemental funds are available to eligible Project AIM participants who apply and meet the program requirements (subject to the availability of funds.)
+Grant Aid Assistance: Supplemental funds are available to eligible Project AIM participants who apply and meet the program requirements (subject to the availability of funds.)

 Eligible program participants are also required and encouraged to take advantage of available workshops on relevant topics such as: